vicmoh/natural-language-processing/README.md

  *  `src/` - The `.java` file containing the 4 program and helper classes.
     * `flex/` - flex library for parsing the documents.
     * `lib/` - Helper function folder to help code the 4 program.
+        * `Analyzer.java` - The program to create the statistics
+        * `Sentencer.java` - The program to create the sentence splitting
+        * `Tagger.java` - The program to create the tagging with the NLP model.
+        * `Tokenizer.java` - The program to create the tokenized data.

 ## Assumption